 The challenge of handling large volumes of customer data though is that it must be secure.
-Fintech sector is investing a lot of money into technologies that will make processing and storing of data safe.
+The Fintech sector is investing a lot of money into technologies that will make the processing and storing of data safe.
 Information-based forecasts, analysis and data visualisation tools, data warehouses – all these technologies are aimed at satisfying customers’ needs in a quick, efficient and secure manner.

 The current trend is also expected to develop further in 2022.